How to define populations

 Geographic boundaries

-This is the most easily observed definition of a population when a species’ range map or satellite photos are available.
+This is the most easily observed definition of a population, when a species’ range map or satellite photos are available.
 It may be possible to distinguish groups of individuals separated by some uninhabited area which cannot easily be traversed (river, mountain, different habitat type, or simply a span of unoccupied habitat).
-This includes human made barriers that likely disrupt movement of organisms for several of their generations (e.g. urbanization, dams).
+This includes human-made barriers that likely disrupt movement of organisms for several of their generations (e.g. urbanization, dams).

-Example of geographic boundaries to define populations.
+Example of using geographic boundaries to define populations.
 In the Mexican mountain juniper, populations can be defined as a mountain or group of mountains isolated by lowlands below 3,000 meters above sea level.
-Occurrence data can come from herbaria (purple dots) and citizen science (orange dots).
+Occurrence data can come from herbaria (purple dots) and citizen science efforts (orange dots).
 Before assigning an occurrence point to a mountain, it is important to check the taxonomic and georeference data of each occurrence.
 For instance, the point marked with a white “!” lacks accurate geographic information, and thus could belong to any of the nearby mountains, instead of the location where it appears.

 Dispersal buffer

-The distance between groups of organisms obtained from occurrence data can be used to determine if they are likely genetically connected.
-When the edge of a group is within a reasonable dispersal distance (for that particular species, a distance within which some 95-99% of realized dispersal distances occur) of another group’s edge, and there are no known physical barriers impeding dispersal, the groups can be considered as connected and part of the same population (sometimes called a metapopulation).
+Populations can be defined using dispersal buffers, where the distance between groups of organisms obtained from occurrence data can be used to determine if they are likely to be genetically connected.
+When the edge of a group is within a reasonable dispersal distance (for instance, a distance within which 95–99% of realized dispersal occurs) of another group’s edge, and there are no known physical barriers impeding dispersal, the groups can be considered connected and part of the same population (sometimes called a metapopulation).
+This approach assumes that the boundaries of each population are accurately defined, and that individuals within each population have the potential to interact and mate with one another.

 When seeds, pollen or spores can disperse the organism’s genes, the longest dispersal distance of these (often but not always pollen) should be used.